-Parents have so much going on right now (as ever).
-But the American Academy of Pediatrics (AAP) recommends adding one more task to your growing to-do list: Getting the flu vaccine for your kids (and yourself) by the end of October.
+With back-to-school season in full swing, parents have so much going on right now (as ever).
+But the American Academy of Pediatrics (AAP) recommends adding one more task to your endless to-do list: Getting the flu vaccine for your kids (and yourself) by the end of October.

 If your child is over age 3, you can walk into many pharmacies for a shot.
 If your child is under age 3, book an appointment with your child’s pediatrician, as the vaccine options differ for the under 3/over 3 age groups.

 By taking steps to book appointments before Halloween, parents can make sure their children are protected when flu season typically ramps up in November and as the pandemic continues.

 “This is a busy time for most families, with the start-up of school, sports and other favorite activities, like socializing with friends,” Dr. Bryant said.
 “Getting the flu vaccine helps protect everyone and allows for less disruption caused by illness.
 Don’t let the flu stop you this season.”